-In "Part I: What do we see in a typical primary care chronic pain population in a primary care practice?", we described some of the typical problems we see within practices related to both documentation and chronic pain care that represent areas of substantial risk to the prescribing physician and the practice.
+In "Part I: What Do We See in a Chronic Pain Population in a Typical Primary Care Practice?," we described some of the typical problems we see within practices related to both documentation and chronic pain care that represent areas of substantial risk to the prescribing physician and the practice.
 Many of the observations we describe have led to Medical Board accusations, underscoring the serious risk threat they represent.
 So the natural question is, how can these risks be mitigated while improving patient care in a way that is financially beneficial to the practice?
 While many have turned to procedures based on economics and the carrier’s willingness to reimburse, the outcomes for patients can be widely variable and are typically short term.
 Is there a better alternative?

 Want to generate more revenue than you can from most procedures, contain the risk, and address some key prescribing guideline compliance issues?
 Group education is the tool.

 When you look at the numbers of patients in your practice with the issues we identified in Part I, you can create telemedicine based shared medical appointments (group education) that are billed as a 99213, or 99214.
 You can educate large groups and be reimbursed for each patient.
 The education is appropriately documented and patients have the benefit of gaining a better understanding of complex issues.
-The patient that has been prescribed long term opioids for their fibromyalgia or migraines will now understand why they don't work and are now ready to engage in non-opioid treatments.
-You can explain this in an educational session to a group of 30 patients and for the 1 hour you spend, you will conservatively generate 30 x 99213 of income for your hour.
+The patient that has been prescribed long term opioids for their fibromyalgia or migraines will now understand why these medications don't work and are now ready to engage in non-opioid treatments.
+You can explain this in an educational session to a group of 30 patients and for the one hour you spend, you will conservatively generate 30 x 99213 of income for your hour.
 Not bad revenue for a one hour session.

 For most physicians and practices, getting started is the challenge.
 Issues of patient connectivity, unfamiliarity with teaching proven content in a structured curriculum, and lack of experience with shared medical appointments can represent significant barriers.
-OPOS provides a turnkey solution based on using board certified pain specialists to deliver the education on a dedicated telemedicine platform.
-The solution is turnkey, including all of the patient documentation.
+OPOS provides a turnkey solution based on using board certified pain specialists to deliver the education on a dedicated telemedicine platform including all of the templated patient documentation.
 A small sampling of current topics include:

 Functional Monitoring for Patients